+Semester Ι

 Course Code PHY101

 Course Title Mechanics

-Type of course Theory
+Type of course (Core)Theory

-LTP 400
+L T P 4:0:0

 Credits 4

 Course prerequisite 10+2 with Physics as core subject

-Course Objective(CO) Course Objective(CO) The aim of the subject is to enhance the knowledge of students in mechanics.
+Course Objective (CO) The aim of this course is to 1.
+Enhance the knowledge of students in mechanics.
+2. Impart the knowledge of Carstein coordinates, central forces, rotational system.

-Course outcome Student will able to:

-CO1 Explain the concept of Co-ordinate systems and frame of reference.

-CO2 Understand the concept of central force & Central Force Motion.
+Course Outcomes (CO) By the end of this course, students will be able to CO1 Explain the concept of Co-ordinate systems and frame of reference.
+CO2 Understand the concept of central force &Central Force Motion.
 CO3 Illustrate the concept of rotational dynamics, elasticity & relativity.

-Syllabus